Banned Outfits Not To Be Allowed To Collect Hides Of Sacrificial Animals On Eid - UrduPoint

 Banned Outfits Not To Be Allowed To Collect Hides Of Sacrificial Animals On Eid

-Banned organizations will not be allowed to collect hides of sacrificial animals on Eid-ul-Azha and individuals or organizations with permission from the Deputy Commissioner will be allowed to collect hides

-RAWALPINDI, (UrduPoint / Pakistan Point News - 22nd Jul, 2020 ) :Banned organizations will not be allowed to collect hides of sacrificial animals on Eid-ul-Azha and individuals or organizations with permission from the Deputy Commissioner will be allowed to collect hides.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 26th Jul, 2020 ) :Banned organizations will not be allowed to collect hides of sacrificial animals on Eid-ul-Azha while individuals and other organizations could do the same after getting permission from the Deputy Commissioner.

 The authorities concerned have been directed to thoroughly check the violators.
-The total number of organizations in Punjab is 82 which were banned or put under surveillance.
+A total of 82 organizations were banned or put under surveillance in the province.

 The hides are sold to tanneries which willingly take the raw hides, process them into fine leather and sell them on to factories producing leather goods, shoes, bags, coats and other garments, which have a great demand in the fashion industry, domestic and international markets.